progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--If, instead of "pick" or "edit", you specify "squash", Git applies both that change and the change directly before it and makes you merge the commit messages together.
 So, if you want to make a single commit from these three commits, you make the script look like this:-->

-Wenn Du statt "pick" oder "edit", den Befehl "squash" angibst, führt Git beide Commits zu einem gemeinsamen Commit zusammen und bietet Dir die Möglichkeit die Commit-Nachricht ebenso entsprechend zu verheiraten.
+Wenn Du statt „pick“ oder „edit“, den Befehl „squash“ angibst, führt Git beide Commits zu einem gemeinsamen Commit zusammen und bietet Dir die Möglichkeit die Commit-Nachricht ebenso entsprechend zu verheiraten.
 Wenn Du also aus den drei Commits einen einzelnen Commit machen willst, muss Dein Skript folgendermaßen aufgebaut sein:

 	pick f7f3f6d changed my name a bit squash 310154e updated README formatting and added blame